Drill: Financial Report

 Set Up the Report

-If you scroll up, you will find that there are already drills set up in this report.
+If you scroll up, you may find that the drills are already set up in this report.

 You will delete these drills in order to gain the experience of setting this drill up manually.